Anna Maria Island Surf Stats

 All swells

-This picture illustrates the range of swells directed at Anna Maria Island over a normal July.
-It is based on 3718 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind or surf right at the coastline so we have chosen the optimum grid node based on what we know about Anna Maria Island, and at Anna Maria Island the best grid node is 26 km away (16 miles).
-The rose diagram describes the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but lacks direction information.
+The graph illustrates the range of swells directed at Anna Maria Island through a typical September.
+It is based on 3356 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coastline so we have chosen the optimum grid node based on what we know about Anna Maria Island.
+In the case of Anna Maria Island, the best grid node is 26 km away (16 miles).
+The rose diagram shows the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but lacks direction information.
 Five colours show increasing wave sizes.
 The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
-These were forecast 82% of the time.
-Green and yellow show increasing swell sizes and red illustrates largest swells greater than >3m (>10ft).
-In both graphs, the area of any colour is proportional to how commonly that size swell occurs.
-The diagram implies that the dominant swell direction, shown by the biggest spokes, was WSW, whereas the the most common wind blows from the SW.
-Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Anna Maria Island and offshore.
-We combine these with the no surf category of the bar chart.
+These occurred 87% of the time.
+Green and yellow represent increasing swell sizes and red illustrates largest swells greater than >3m (>10ft).
+In both graphs, the area of any colour is proportional to how often that size swell occurs.
+The diagram indicates that the prevailing swell direction, shown by the biggest spokes, was WSW, whereas the the most common wind blows from the ENE.
+Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Anna Maria Island and away from the coast.
+We lump these in with the no surf category of the bar chart.
 To avoid confusion we don't show these in the rose graph.
-Because wind determines whether or not waves are clean enough to surf at Anna Maria Island, you can select a similar diagram that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
-During a typical July, swells large enough to cause surfable waves at Anna Maria Island run for about 18% of the time.
+Because wind determines whether or not waves are clean enough to surf at Anna Maria Island, you can view an alternative image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
+Over an average September, swells large enough to cause surfable waves at Anna Maria Island run for about 13% of the time.